Pelvic Laparoscopy: What to Expect at Home

-After surgery, it is normal to have a sore belly, cramping, or pain around the cuts the doctor made (incisions) for up to 4 days.
-You can expect to feel better and stronger each day, although you may get tired quickly and need pain medicine for a few days.
-Some people are able to return to work the day after surgery, while others need to recover for a few days to a few weeks before going back to work.
+After surgery, it's normal to have a sore belly, cramping, or pain around the cuts the doctor made (incisions) for a few days.
+You can expect to feel better and stronger each day.
+But you might get tired quickly and need pain medicine for a few days.
+Some people are able to return to work the day after surgery.
+Others need to recover for a few days to a few weeks before going back to work.

 Sometimes pressure from the gas used during surgery causes other side effects.
 You may have pain in your neck or shoulders.
 Or you may feel pressure on your bladder and need to urinate more often than usual.
-These side effects should go away in less than 4 days.
+These side effects should go away in a few days.

 Do not lift anything heavy while you are recovering so that your incisions can heal.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 How can you care for yourself at home?

 - Rest when you feel tired.
 Getting enough sleep will help you recover.

 - Try to walk each day.
 Start out by walking a little more than you did the day before.
 Bit by bit, increase the amount you walk.
 Walking boosts blood flow and helps prevent pneumonia and constipation.